vdagrain/xivo-doc/source/developers/design/xivo-webclientd.rst

 Component's architecture from 10,000 feet
 *****************************************

 This component is using Play_ framework.
-Play framework based application verify user's credentials in the configuration database via DAO component.
+Play framework based application verify user's credentials using ``xivo-rest-api`` web services.
 The Direct Exchange queue ``xivo_agent`` is used in RPC mode for agent's features management.

 .. _Play: http://www.playframework.com/